Extraction rules

 )

-Section titled “In script (<script> and .js/ts)”- If the value is inside
+Section titled “In script (<script> and .js/ts)”- If the value is not inside a function definition, it is ignored.

 console.*()